Graduation - Undergraduate Engineering

 After you have scheduled your classes for your final semester, run a Degree Audit from Buckeye Link.
 Instructions and help for running and reading Degree Audits is available at http://registrar.osu.edu/degree_audit/index.asp.
 During your semester of graduation, all sections of the Degree Audit Report should be highlighted in green, showing "completed" and "in progress" coursework.
 Any sections highlighted in red should be brought to your departmental advisor’s attention immediately.

-In order to ensure your diploma is printed and, if needed, mailed correctly, you may need to submit a name change or update your mailing address.
+In order to ensure your diploma is printed and, if needed, mailed correctly, you may need to update your name and/or address.

 It's important that you make sure your permanent address in Buckeye Link is correct.
 If for any reason the university needs to mail your diploma to you, it will be sent to the permanent address listed in your Student Center.